 And if you are making a larger sock, and this is from personal experience, write down how many stitches you cast on, how long you make the heel flap, and how many stitches you pick up along the edge.
 It can be difficult to recall the numbers if you have to leave the project for a while.

 And for the sake of a little shameless self promotion…if you learn how to knit socks you can also knit these sheep slippers.
-You can buy the pattern from this website here Learn to Knit Adult Sized Sheep Slippers.
-It is available as an instant downloadable file.
+You can read the pattern online here Learn to Knit Adult Sized Sheep Slippers.
 There are lots of photos and detailed descriptions on how to make them.

 If you are enjoying the free patterns and picture tutorials, then please share my work!
 Those handy little icons along the side or bottom of the page let you do it easily and it helps me so much.
 If you’d like more information on how you can keep things free, learn how you can Help Support My Work.